nothingX001/Javascript-Slot-Machien/README.md

 Once the dependencies are installed, you can run the slot machine game by executing the following command:

-bash
+1. bash
-Copy code
+2. Copy code "node project.js"
-node project.js
-Follow the on-screen prompts to place your bets and spin the reels.
+3. Follow the on-screen prompts to place your bets and spin the reels.